zachyboiii/calc_webapp/README.md

 <!-- markdown-toc end -->

-## Learning Objectives
+## Summary
-In this mini project, you will develop a web app to create and play math quiz for integer arithmetic.
-By the end of this assignment, you should be able to:
+- Develop a web app to create and play math quiz for integer arithmetic
-- Create a web app using Flask web framework
+- Created a web app using Flask web framework
-- Implement mergesort for server application library
+- Implemented mergesort for server application library
-- Use Stack to evaluate integer expressions
+- Used Stack to evaluate integer expressions
-- Use database to store and retrieve data
+- Used database to store and retrieve data

 ## Setup